-If you’re out on the town or navigating a new city, ridesharing can be a quick, affordable transportation option.
-With a few swipes and clicks, you’re on your way.
+Those out on the town or navigating a new city, ridesharing can be a quick, affordable transportation option.
+With a few swipes and clicks, individuals are on their way.

-But as you sit comfortably in the back seat, have you ever wondered how your driver is feeling?
+Has it ever occurred to us to question how our driver is feeling?
 Or how much sleep they’ve gotten lately?

 In a new statement published in the Journal of Clinical Sleep Medicine, the American Academy of Sleep Medicine (AASM) asks that exact question.